shopwp/documentation/docs/guides/redirect-shopify-to-wordpress.md

 :::info
 `{{product.handle}}` will change dynamically depending on which product page is loaded on the Shopify side.
 :::

+## Headless theme

+There’s a really good Shopify “headless” theme that you can use as well: [https://github.com/instantcommerce/shopify-headless-theme](https://github.com/instantcommerce/shopify-headless-theme)

+After installing the theme you can set a “destination” URL, which will be your WordPress site.
+The theme will then use this URL to take care of redirecting everything for you.

 ## Other code snippets